M

 Power

-A reliable generator is available to keep your devices charged.
+A generator is available to charge your devices.

 Availability & Group size

 This tour is available any day with a minimum of 2 travelers.
-It accommodates up to 6 people.
+Maximum group size is 10 people.
 Solo travelers will be placed on a waiting list, and we will try to match you with one of our existing departures.

 Pricing